 Add tomatoes and their juices and reserved bacon.
 Increase heat to high and bring mixture to a boil.

-Return short ribs to pot, cover, put in the preheated oven, and cook for two hours.
+Return the short ribs to the pot, cover, put in the 300°F oven, and cook for 2 hours.
 (Alternatively, you can do the cooking on the stovetop, just lower the heat to the lowest setting and cover.)

-5 Peel potatoes, turnips (optional), and carrots, and cut into 1-in. pieces.
-Add to short ribs, cover, and cook until the vegetables are tender and meat pulls away easily from the bone, about 30-45 minutes.
+Peel the potatoes, turnips (if using), and carrots, and cut into 1-inch pieces.
+Add to the pot, cover, and cook until the vegetables are tender and meat pulls away easily from the bone, about 30 to 45 minutes.
 Add salt and pepper to taste.

-6 Spoon off excess fat (it helps if you have a fat separator).
+Spoon off the excess fat (it helps if you have a fat separator).
 If you want, remove the bones before serving and cut any big pieces of meat into smaller chunks.

 For easy removal of the fat, let the stew cool, chill it in the refrigerator, and then remove and discard the solidified fat cap.
 As a bonus, the flavors of the still will have melded better by then.

 |Total Carbohydrate 38g||14%|

 |Total Sugars 5g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|